Sintering: Advantages

 The literature contains many references on sintering dissimilar materials to produce solid/solid-phase compounds or solid/melt mixtures at the processing stage.
 Almost any substance can be obtained in powder form, through either chemical, mechanical or physical processes, so basically any material can be obtained through sintering.
 When pure elements are sintered, the leftover powder is still pure, so it can be recycled.

-Disadvantages

-Particular disadvantages of the powder technology include: